 As more and more governments and businesses are racing to find efficient and reliable solutions for providing energy, the one option that is both widely achievable on a house-by-house basis, as well as tackling two major environmental issues is turning household waste into fuel.

 We know there are already many organisations that are doing this on a large scale, collecting household waste from large areas and turning it into energy in Waste to Energy plants.
 However, arguably a better way to benefit from this is to produce energy on a household basis.
-In this article we explore some of the reasons why this is a good idea and how we can practically turn our own waste at home into energy.
+In this article we explore some of the reasons why this is a good idea and how we can practically turn household waste into clean fuel.

 Reduce Waste Transportation & Limit Landfill Use